conda-forge/scikit-image-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `scikit-image-core` can be installed with:
+Once the `conda-forge` channel has been enabled, `scikit-image, scikit-image-core` can be installed with:

 ```
-conda install scikit-image-core
+conda install scikit-image scikit-image-core
 ```

-It is possible to list all of the versions of `scikit-image-core` available on your platform with:
+It is possible to list all of the versions of `scikit-image` available on your platform with:

 ```
-conda search scikit-image-core --channel conda-forge
+conda search scikit-image --channel conda-forge
 ```